-Sell Your Mineral Rights in Pope County County, AR
+Sell Your Mineral Rights in Pope County, AR

-If you own mineral rights in Pope County, you're sitting on acreage tied to the Fayetteville Shale — one of the country's first major shale gas plays.
-The market here is quieter than it was during the boom years, but there are still buyers, and knowing what your acres are actually worth is the right place to start.
+If you own mineral rights in Pope County, Arkansas, you're in the heart of the Fayetteville Shale play — one of the most significant natural gas developments in the mid-continent.
+Activity here has slowed from its peak years, but there are still buyers actively acquiring acreage, and knowing what your rights are worth right now matters more than most people realize.

 ASSET OVERVIEW